SteveParker-github/studio1test/README.md

 # Hello World!!!

 This is a paragraph.
-I like to type things then edit them later.
+I like to type stuff then edit it later.

 - auto
 - magical